-In Fig. 4b we compare seismic velocity-depth profiles along profile DY-05 with a velocity-depth ensemble for magmatic crust [Grevemeyer et al., 2018], as well as with a velocity-depth ensemble for serpentinised mantle found in the Tyrrhenian Sea [Prada et al., 2016], and a velocity-depth profile typical for extended continental metamorphic crust.
-In the northern portion of the profile (orange section) and at shallow depth (~2 km into the basement) the profile fits both ensembles, for magmatic crust and serpentinised mantle, while at greater depth in the northern portion of the profile (orange section), lower crust velocities typical for gabbro, are observed.
-Between 40 km and 130 km (green and orange sections), the observed seismic velocity field and the velocity gradients are typical for magmatic crust.
+In Fig. 4b we compare seismic velocity-depth profiles along profile DY-05 with a velocity-depth ensemble for magmatic crust (Grevemeyer et al., 2018), as well as with a velocity-depth ensemble for serpentinized mantle found in the Tyrrhenian Sea (Prada et al., 2016) and a velocity-depth profile typical for extended continental metamorphic crust.
+In the northern portion of the profile (orange section) and at shallow depth ($\sim 2 \text{ km}$ into the basement) the profile fits both ensembles for magmatic crust and serpentinized mantle, while at greater depth in the northern portion of the profile (orange section), lower-crust velocities typical for gabbro are observed.
+Between 40 and 130 km (green and orange sections), the observed seismic velocity field and the velocity gradients are typical for magmatic crust.

-In the northern part of the profile, in the IAP, 6-7 km thick crust is encountered.
-Towards the southern end, the crust thickens to at least ~9 km.
+In the northern part of the profile in the IAP, 6-7 km thick crust is encountered.
+Towards the southern end, the crust thickens to at least ~ 9 km.
 Due to the moderate resolution at the model termination in the south, especially at greater depth, it is difficult to identify the nature of the crust in the southern part.
-In conjunction with crustal thickening we observe crustal velocities at the crust-mantle boundary of 6.8 km/s, which plots closer to the velocity-depth ensemble of continental metamorphic crust (compare to Fig. 4b, blue section).
+In conjunction with crustal thickening we observe crustal velocities at the crust-mantle boundary of 6.8 km s^{-1} , which plot closer to the velocity-depth ensemble of continental metamorphic crust (compare to Fig. 4b, blue section).
 The recorded seismic data show a change in the characteristics of the mantle phases towards the south.
-This could result from a change in the nature of the crust or simply originate from the influence of the Medina Seamounts.
-The nature of the Medina Seamounts is not well studied, however it is with their proposed to be volcanic composition [Finetti, 1982].
+This could result from a change in the nature of the crust or simply originate from the influence of the Medina seamounts with their proposed volcanic composition (Finetti, 1982).

-Again, at the edges and with increasing depth modelling becomes less accurate.
+Again, at the edges and with increasing depth, modelling becomes less accurate.
 Pick uncertainties and data fits are presented in Table 1.
-Table 2 lists layers L1 to L7 (used in figure 4a) with their seismic velocities.
+Table 2 lists layers L1 to L7 (used in Fig. 4a) with their seismic velocities.

-4.34 Gravity modelling
+4.4 Gravity modelling